wesleytian/blog/content/2019/gpa.md

 ### Dream Big and Never Stop Believing in Yourself

 I've always had big dreams.
 Everybody should.
-I dislike people who laugh at others for having big dreams.
+I dislike people who laugh at others for having dreams.
 It's the one trait that I value more than anything else.

 Like my dream of becoming the top 1% of players in League of Legends, I kept on dreaming, kept on setting goals for myself, and kept on achieving them.